 Fuel Capacity Planning

-Fuel capacity planning has gotten complicated with all the range calculator tools, extended tank options, and bladder fuel debates flying around.
-As someone who has planned passages where running out of fuel meant calling for a tow — or worse, drifting — I learned everything there is to know about figuring out how much fuel you actually need versus how much you think you need.
+Fuel capacity planning has turned into a moving target with all the range calculator tools, extended tank options, and bladder fuel debates flying around.
+As someone who has planned passages where running out of fuel meant calling for a tow — or worse, drifting — I figured out how to handle figuring out how much fuel you actually need versus how much you think you need.
 Today, I will share it all with you.

 Here’s what most people get wrong about fuel planning: they calculate their range based on calm water, ideal RPM, and a clean bottom.
 Real-world fuel burn is always higher.
 Current, wind, sea state, bottom growth, and generator usage all eat into your range.
 I use a rule of thumb now — whatever the math says I need, I add 30% and then make sure I still have a reserve beyond that.
 It’s saved me more than once.